datajoint/datajoint-python/specs/query_engine_notes.md

 1. `restriction` turns into a `HAVING` clause instead of a `WHERE` clause.
 This allows applying any valid restriction with making a subquery (at least for MySQL)
 2. When joined, aggregation always turns into a subquery.

-Other rules for subqueries remain the same as for `QueryExpression`
+All other rules for subqueries remain the same as for `QueryExpression`